Study ophthalmic science at the University of Sydney

 For the Master of Science in Medicine (Ophthalmic Science), all students complete a treatise (12cp) of 8000 - 40,000 words under the guidance of a supervisor, as the capstone experience.

-This course will assist those seeking a position in the Royal Australian and New Zealand College of Ophthalmologists (RANZCO) approved training scheme.
+This course may assist those seeking a position in the Royal Australian and New Zealand College of Ophthalmologists (RANZCO) approved training scheme.

 Sydney Medical School offers a wide range of short professional development courses for health professionals through its clinical schools, disciplines and associated research institutes.